AbdullahAljaberi/signature-work-portfolio/README.md

 🔗 [GitHub Repo](https://github.com/AbdullahAljaberi/DBP)
 🌐 [Live Site](https://abdullahaljaberi.github.io/DBP/)

-This is a website I developed for my father’s auto parts business.
-It’s bilingual (Arabic and English), responsive, and user-friendly.
-The goal is to give customers an easier way to find and buy Nissan parts while helping staff manage inventory.
+I built this website for my father’s company in the auto parts industry.
+The site is in both Arabic and English, easy to navigate and responsive.
+The idea is it to make it easier for customers to find and order Nissan parts and to manage stock for the staff.

-**Why it matters:**
+**What makes it important:**
-This project is deeply personal.
-It brings value to a family-run business by bridging it with technology.
-I learned web development with a purpose — not just building something that works, but something that **serves people**.
+Working on this project is very personal for me.
+It helps family businesses succeed by bringing in useful technology.
+Building something that works well is important to me, but fulfilling is also working on things helpful to those who use my sites.

 **Technical Stack:**
-HTML, CSS, JavaScript (with plans for backend integration)
+HTML, CSS and JavaScript are currently in use, followed by backend integration.

 ---